 By Tim Lambert

 Prehistoric people must have used simple arithmetic.
-However when people became civilized mathematics became far more important.
-Proper record keeping was essential.
-In Iraq a people called the Sumerians counted in sets of 60.
+However, when people became civilized mathematics became far more important.
+Proper record-keeping was essential.
+In Iraq, a people called the Sumerians counted in sets of 60.
 We still divide hours into 60 minutes and minutes into 60 seconds.
 We also divide circles into 360 degrees.

 Theano of Crotona was a great woman mathematician.
 Euclid (325-265 BC) is most famous for his book about geometry Elements.
 A man named Eratosthenes (c.276-194 BC) calculated the circumference of the Earth.
 Archimedes (287-212 BC) worked out formulas for the area of shapes and the volumes of solids.
 The last great mathematician of the Ancient World was a woman named Hypatia (died 415 AD).

 Roman numerals consisted of I meaning one, X meaning ten, L meaning fifty and C meaning 100.
 They had no symbol meaning zero.
-The Indians invented a symbol for zero and the numerals we now use were invented by them.
+However, the Indians invented a symbol for zero and the numerals we now use were invented by them.
 They were later used by the Arabs and were first used in Europe in the Middle Ages.

 During the 17th century mathematics made rapid progress.
 A Scot named John Napier (1550-1617) invented logarithms.
 Englishman William Oughtred (1575-1660) invented the slide rule.
 He also began using the symbol X for multiplication.
 John Graunt (1620-1674) was the first man to study statistics.
-Meanwhile a Frenchman named Blaise Pascal (1623-1662) studied probability.
-Renes Descartes (1596-1650) invented the Cartesian co-ordinate system with x and y axes.
+Meanwhile, a Frenchman named Blaise Pascal (1623-1662) studied probability.
+Renes Descartes (1596-1650) invented the Cartesian coordinate system with x and y axes.
 Gottfried Leibniz (1646-1716) invented calculus.
 One of the greatest mathematicians of the 18th century was Leonhard Euler (1707-1783).
 Euler made many discoveries and he wrote hundreds of books on mathematics.
 Another great mathematician was Maria Agnesi.